theartofnowt/CV/README.md

 * HTML, CSS, JavaScript, JQuery, Node.js, React.js, Photoshop, Illustrator, Sketch

 During my time at Makers Academy, I have been able to explore my fascination with front-end development, though the course also gave me extensive experience in the back-end development aspects.
 Experience of both has given me a much better understanding of how the web works, such as database theory, TDD.
 The course emphasised the importance of being an independent learner and since completing Makers Academy, I have been able to expand on my own projects that focus more directly on front-end skills, involving HTML, CSS, JavaScript and Jquery.
-To date, I have been working on an arts prints website (as I was previously a designer/illustrator) and while not finished, my progress on github can be viewed here: [repo-link](https://github.com/theartofnowt/brownpear_project).
-Recently, I have utilised React.js to create my own front-end profile site: [repo-link](https://github.com/theartofnowt/profile-site).

 #### Creativity